Davej66/moving-forward/README.md

 - As a user I want to include options for the admin to quickly edit the site.

 ## **Developer**
-- As a user i want to ensure the user can't break the flow of the site with correct defensive design choices.
+- As a user I want to ensure the user can't break the flow of the site with correct defensive design choices.
-- As a user i want to ensure an authenticated user can access all required information correctly.
+- As a user I want to ensure an authenticated user can access all required information correctly.
-- As a user i want to include options for the admin to quickly edit the site.
+- As a user I want to include options for the admin to quickly edit the site.

 ## **Colours**

-I wanted to select a minimal range of colours not to overwhelm but to compliment the selcted background image selecting #ADD8E6 produced the desired effect without compromising the website.
+I wanted to select a minimal range of colours not to overwhelm but to compliment the selected background image selecting #ADD8E6 produced the desired effect without compromising the website.

 ![image](https://user-images.githubusercontent.com/85559896/167144643-078a40eb-a591-47fd-b0f5-5d351308400a.png)